Ethanadams642/wiki-js-data/home.md

 # What is this?
-This wiki will server as a place for me to save academic notes as well offer said notes to anyone who accesses this page.
+This wiki will serve as a place for me to save academic notes, said notes will also be offered to any person who accesses this page.